The information provided is for a 2002 Duffy 18' Classic. Many systems and components are common across models and years.

 It is up to you to determine if this information applies to your boat or not.

 There is an "Energy Gauge" on the instrument panel that looks like a fuel gauge, with Empty and Full markings at each end.
-It operates when boat power is turned on by the key.

 The gauge is misleading because in order to show the amount of available power (empty/full), the boat would need a monitoring system that would